reakain/Popup-Adventure/README.md

  - We have a test story!
 Now to make the [Goncharov](https://en.wikipedia.org/wiki/Goncharov_(meme)) story
  - Maybe remove the close button use and just use the top right x instead --> This doesn't work right, if there's no close button, I can't press the x, but if there is, the x counts as another close button.
 Also I can't get it to let me hide the close button >.>
  - Release builds don't run for some reason?
+ - Maybe add a way to pick from a list of story json files?
+(And keep saves for them)
  - Some sort of visual story builder tool or conversion system from twine/yarn